Devyansh-742/Grocery-Billing-System_Devyansh-R-Srivastava_202501100700065_ECE-B/README.md

 #Grocery-Billing-Store-Devyansh Ranjan Srivastava_202501100700065_ECE-B

-Grocery Store Billing System 🛒
+Grocery Store Billing System
-📌 Overview
-This project is a simple Python-based billing system for a grocery store.
+*Overview
-It calculates the total cost of 5 different items purchased by a customer and applies a 10% discount if the total amount exceeds Rs.
-100.
+The Grocery Store Billing System is a simple Python program developed to calculate the total cost of items purchased by a customer.

-🎯 Features
+*The program:
-Accepts price for 5 items
+•Accepts price and quantity for 5 different items

-Accepts quantity for each item

-Calculates total cost
+•Calculates the total bill

-Applies 10% discount if total > Rs.
+•Applies a 10% discount if the total exceeds Rs.
 100

+•Displays the final payable amount

+This project demonstrates basic Python concepts such as:
+•Variables

+•Input/Output operations

+•Loops

+•Conditional statements

+•Arithmetic operations

+*Objectives
+•To understand user input handling in Python

+•To perform mathematical calculations

+•To implement conditional logic (discount system)

+•To generate formatted output

+*Program Features
+✔ Accepts input for 5 items
+✔ Calculates total cost
+✔ Applies 10% discount if total > Rs.
+100
-Displays:
+✔ Displays:

 Original Total